NathanKr/next.js-dev-debug/README.md

 <h2>Demo</h2>

-<h3>Debug middleware</h3>
+<h3>Debug sever code : middleware</h3>
 <ol>
 <li>
-Put a breakpoint on line 5 of your <code>middleware.ts</code> file.
+<strong>Put a breakpoint</strong>  on line 5 of your <code>middleware.ts</code> file.
 </li>
 <li>
-Click "Run and Debug" (or use the shortcut <code>Ctrl + Shift + D</code>) and select "Next.js: debug server-side" and hit F5.
+<strong>Start the server</strong> : Click "Run and Debug" (or use the shortcut <code>Ctrl + Shift + D</code>) and select "Next.js: debug server-side" and hit F5.
 This will start your Next.js app in debug mode.
 </li>
 <li>
-In the VS Code debug console or terminal, click on the <code>http://localhost:3000/</code> link that appears.
+<strong>Navigate</strong> : In the VS Code debug console or terminal, click on the <code>http://localhost:3000/</code> link that appears.
 This will open the page in your browser and trigger the middleware.
 </li>
 <li>
-Once the breakpoint is hit, you can use the debug icons to step through the code, inspect variables, and continue execution.
+<strong>Use the debug icons</strong> : Once the breakpoint is hit, you can use the debug icons to step through the code, inspect variables, and continue execution.
 </li>
 </ol>
 <p>